KILTprotocol/portablegabi-tutorial/src/3_verification.md

 Actually, any accumulator of the attester would work but the it could be possible that the credential has been revoked recently.
 Therefore, verifiers are incentivized to use the latest version.

+### Timestamps

-However, in between the request, presentation and verification of the proof new versions of accumulators could be added to the chain.
+However, new versions of accumulators could be added to the chain in between the request, presentation and verification of the proof.
 Thus, a verifier has to commit to some *minimum timestamp* of the credential, which he can require as `reqUpdatedAfter` when requesting a presentation.
 The credential then potentially needs to be updated with `.update` before the claimer can build the presentation in `buildPresentation`.
-If a claimer a claimer submits a presentation with a valid credential but a timestamp lower than the required one, the verification will fail!
+An error will be thrown in `buildPresentation` when the claimer's credential's timestamp is lower than the requested one.

+Obviously, a verifier should rather commit to a specific accumulator instead of a timestamp.
+However, since the verifier starts a verification session, he does (and also should) not know who attested the credential(s) which are about to be presented by the claimer.

+## Example

 ```ts
 const portablegabi = require("@KILTprotocol/portablegabi")